Loss in forest cover, change in rainfall patterns, human interventions may together set in motion irreversible patterns

 Tongam Rina, editor of Arunachal Times, supported Tara’s claim, saying the state police department regularly seize numerous loggings from the hotspots.

-Tara could not prove his claim for the “forest department has made it difficult for him to move inside the forest reserve”.
+Tara said that the "forest department has made it difficult for him to move inside the forest reserve and has documents to prove it".
 According to him, they have placed restriction on his movement since December 2019 when he complained about his volunteers being mistreated at some places.
 He said he would move Supreme Court if the next NGT hearing February 19, 2021 doesn’t yield results.